Phones for Microsoft Teams

 Manage your phones

-A tenant admin can manage and keep all their Teams devices up-to-date via the Teams Admin Center.
-For more information, see Manage your devices in Microsoft Teams.
+Manage and keep your Teams phones up-to-date using the Microsoft Teams admin center.
+For more information, see Manage your devices in Teams.